Some advice from our team

 Pay attention to body stance, voice tone; never avoid looking into eyes of your conversation partner and have a right portion of smile on your face.

 You need to make sure you come across self-confident (this is different to arrogance).
 Be honest: if you left your prior job because you have been asked to, if asked, don’t lie about it.
 Instead, demonstrate why the current job opportunity is appealing to you.

 In interviews I always ask about future career plans: be very clear what you want that job and how long you plan devoting yourself to it.
 Don’t lie but don’t hesitate stating clearly your grand goals: to become CEO of the company!”

-Tural, as a Consulting Director, recommends that candidates provide specific answers to interview questions.
+Tural, as a Risk Advisory Director, recommends that candidates provide specific answers to interview questions.

 "Responses must be based on concrete examples.
 It also would be very helpful to bring examples of your achievements not only from your college years, but from the high school period as well.
 To get prepared for the practical part of the job interview you need to find out about the people who will interview you.
 Use social media or your personal contacts to gather information about your interviewer’s preferences during an interview".